Introduction

 Esophageal Injuries

 Esophageal injuries should be managed early and aggressively.
-Gastrointestinal contents may contaminate the mediastinum through a torn esophagus and lead to complications such as mediastinal abscess and sepsis.[32]
+A torn esophagus can allow gastrointestinal contents to contaminate the mediastinum, leading to complications such as mediastinal abscess and sepsis.[44]
 Additionally, delayed management of esophageal injuries can lead to difficulties with swallowing and oral intake.(B3)

 Differential Diagnosis